imkaywu/3drecon_dataset/result.md

 	<img src="{{site.url}}{{site.baseurl}}/assets/results/eval2_real.png" style="border:none;">
 	<h6>Real-world data</h6>
 	</div>
-	<div class="thecap"><strong>Figure 3.</strong> Evaluation 2: less accurate description may lead to poor recon- struction results.
+	<div class="thecap"><strong>Figure 3.</strong> Evaluation 2: less accurate description may lead to poor reconstruction results.
 Desci represents inaccurate descriptions.
 For each object, the first row represent the description, with the correctly esti- mated property coloured in red while the incorrect ones in black.
 The algorithms determined by mapping are below the description with the algorithm selected by interpreter coloured in red (BL: baseline).
 The last row shows the corresponding reconstruction results.</div>
 </div>

 ## Evaluation 3: inaccurate description, poor reconstruction results <a name="eval3"></a>